Vchitect/VBench/vbench2_beta_i2v/README.md

     ```

 **What data do we provide**
-- `origin.zip`: the original images,
+- `origin.zip`: the original images
-- `crop.zip`: images cropped to different resolutions,
+- `crop.zip`: images cropped to different resolutions
 - `i2v-bench-info.json`: the corresponding meta information for each image
 - `origin`: unzipped version of `origin.zip` for online viewing
 - `crop`: unzipped version of `crop.zip` for online viewing